Skip to content

 Strengths

-• Performance Balance: Achieves a favorable trade-off between speed and accuracy.
+• Superior Performance Balance: Achieves an exceptional trade-off between speed and accuracy, outperforming other models across various hardware platforms.

 Weaknesses